materialsproject/fireworks/docs/queue_tutorial.rst

 If everything ran successfully, congratulations!
 You just executed a complicated sequence of instructions:

    a.
-The QueueLauncher submitted a Rocket to your queue manager
+The Queue Launcher submitted a Rocket to your queue manager
    b.
 Your queue manager executed the Rocket when resources were ready
    c.
 The Rocket fetched a FireWork from the FireServer and ran the specification inside